CLICK HERE FOR PATRON ACCESS

 Raised in Annapolis, Maryland at the U.S. Naval Academy, Erin settled in Austin, Texas and has since performed countless shows around the world in various solo and band scenarios, sharing stages with Norah Jones, Emmylou Harris, HEART, Indigo Girls, Shawn Colvin, Ralph Stanley, and Stanley Jordan, among many others.

-Erin's work has been featured in prominent publications such as Forbes, HuffPost, and Adweek, garnering numerous Top 10 and Album of the Year recognitions, an inaugural Black Fret artist grant, national guitar and mandolin sponsorships from Guild and Gretsch, and even a signature electric guitar from Skermetta Guitars.
+Erin's work has been featured in Forbes, HuffPost, and Adweek, in films, ads, and TV shows including Suits, The Client List, Coach Snoop, E!
+News, and Hallmark movies.
+She received an inaugural Black Fret artist grant, City of Austin grant and designation of "Erin Ivey Day" by the mayor, national guitar and mandolin sponsorships from Guild and Gretsch, and a signature electric guitar from Skermetta Guitars.

 Ivey's adventurousness stands out in a town saturated with singer-songwriters. -Austin Chronicle